uriba/AuthoreaScaling2015/layout.md

-Proteins correlated with GR are coordinated.tex Proteins correlated with GR are coordinated - normalization description.tex Proteins correlated with GR are coordinated - the proteins are coordinated.tex figures/AllProtsVSRibosomalNormalizedSlopes/AllProtsVSRibosomalNormalizedSlopes.png Global cluster dominates changes in proteome composition.tex figures/GlobalClusterGRFit/GlobalClusterGRFit.png
+Proteins correlated with GR are coordinated.tex Proteins correlated with GR are coordinated - normalization description.tex Proteins correlated with GR are coordinated - the proteins are coordinated.tex Proteins correlated with GR are coordinated - qunatitative analysis.tex figures/AllProtsVSRibosomalNormalizedSlopes/AllProtsVSRibosomalNormalizedSlopes.png Global cluster dominates changes in proteome composition.tex figures/GlobalClusterGRFit/GlobalClusterGRFit.png